4.2 Ansible Playbooks - Templates

 • All on node2:

-• Set the default password for all of the newly created users to “N0t_5o_s3cur3
+• Set the default password for all the newly created users to “N0t_5o_s3cur3

 • Once the password has been set, your playbook should not set it again.
 Not even when it got changed.